codebar/tutorials/android/1introduction/tutorial.md

 note: this is a large file, so our advice is to download and install it before arriving at the workshop!)

+If you want to run your app on your own phone, remember to enable USB debugging in the device system settings, under Settings -> Developer options.
+(please note: On Android 4.2 and newer, Developer options is hidden by default.
+To make it available, go to Settings -> About phone and tap Build number seven times.
+Return to the previous screen to find Developer options.)

 Feel free to chose a different topic other than cookies, we really like the popular pokémon [Goomy Clicker](http://joezeng.github.io/goomyclicker) - what things do you like?

 ![Imgur](http://i.imgur.com/ssQF3jO.png)